Skip to main content

 Economic Damages

-Economic damages are out-of-pocket expenses resulting from the intentional tort and may include medical bills, lost wages, and property damages.
+Economic damages are out-of-pocket expenses resulting from intentional torts, and they may include medical bills, lost wages, and property damages.

 Non-economic Damages